Febuxostat: The New Kid on the Block

 In conclusion, the researchers found that more febuxostat users reached uric acid target levels, and this happened more quickly than with allopurinol.
 Up until now febuxostat is recommended as a second-line drug for people who cannot use allopurinol cause it causes side effects for them.
 And for gout sufferers who also suffer from renal disease and very high uric acid levels, febuxostat is more effective in regularizing uric acid levels.

 Research continues to be conducted into the long term effects of febuxostat around the world.
 I will keep you posted as new information arises.
-Make sure to subscribe to my Facebook, Twitter and Google Plus accounts, where I report my gout news updates.
+Make sure to subscribe to my Facebook and Twitter accounts, where I report my gout news updates.

 How To Take Febuxostat